a-nady/TwitterSentenceGenerator/README.md

 ```
 or use an IDE to open `user_gen.py` and run it.

-There are a few things you can configure, the amount of tweets the program should roughly scrape (LIMIT), the markov chain length (MARKOV_LENGTH), and whether to include links and usernames the user replied to or not.
+There are a few things you can configure, the amount of tweets the program should roughly scrape (LIMIT), the markov chain length (MARKOV_LENGTH), and whether to include links, hashtags, and usernames the user replied to or not.
 Variable Markov lengths result in different sounding sentences so feel free to expirement with it!

 Enter the user or yourself (if you have a twitter) to see what a robot version would sound like!